-Injecting this object into another object in Spring is very common when you work with projects that using Spring framework.
-In my previous tutorial, I mentioned Spring’s ref attribute to include a Shape object into a Drawing object, in this tutorial I’ll talk some other ways to inject this object into another object in Spring using XML file.
+Injecting this object into another object in Spring is very common when you work with projects that use the Spring framework.
+In my previous tutorial, I mentioned Spring’s ref attribute to include a Shape object into a Drawing object, in this tutorial I’ll talk about some other ways to inject this object into another object in Spring using an XML file.

 OK, now suppose you have a class, this class will contain one or more students, specifically as follows: